MikaVirkkunen/architecture-center/docs/anti-patterns/no-caching/index.md

 ## Problem description

-When data is not cached, it can result reduce application performance for several reasons:
+When data is not cached, it can cause a number of undesireable behaviors:

 - The application repeatedly retrieves the same information from a resource that is expensive to access, in terms of I/O overhead or latency.
 - The application uses processing resources to construct the same objects or data structures for multiple requests.
-- The application makes excessive calls to a service that charges for consumption, or that has a service quota and throttles clients past a certain limit.
+- The application makes excessive calls to a remote service that has a service quota and throttles clients past a certain limit.

+In turn, these problems can lead to poor response times when retrieving data, due to the latency when accessing a remote data store.
+It can also cause increased contention in the data store, and poor scalability as more users request data from the store.

 The following code uses Entity Framework to connect to a database.
 Every client request results in a call to the database, even if multiple requests are fetching exactly the same data.
 The cost of repeated requests, in terms of I/O overhead and data access charges, can accumulate quickly.